control-toolbox/OptimalControl.jl/docs/src/application-mri-saturation.md

 nothing # hide
 ```

-and then plot again the solution.
+And then plot again the solution.
 We can see that the first bang arc permits to reach the
 horizontal singular line $z=\gamma/2\delta$ which is depicted with a dashed line.
 The second
 bang arc is very short which explains why it is not well captured.
 We should refine the
 grid around this bang arc to capture it well.